macropygia/dc-multiple-project-makefile/README.md

 ### `./*/docker-compose.yml`

-The directory containing this file will be recognized as the project.
+The directory containing `docker-compose.yml` will detect as the docker-compose project.

 ### `./*/.env` (Optional)

-Strongly recommended to set the project name using `COMPOSE_PROJECT_NAME`.
+Strongly recommended setting the project name using `COMPOSE_PROJECT_NAME`.

 ### `./*/DESCRIPTION` (Optional)

-A short text used in `ls` and `info` command.
+Write a short description used in `ls` and `info` command.

 ### `./*/ALIAS` (Optional)

-A short name that can be used as a directory name.
+Write a short name that can use as an alternative to the directory name.

 ### `./preset.mk` (Optional)